seL4/microkit/docs/manual.md

 The `end` element has the following attributes:

 * `pd`: Name of the protection domain for this end.
 * `id`: Channel identifier in the context of the named protection domain.
+Must be at least 0 and less than 63.

 The `id` is passed to the PD in the `notified` and `protected` entry points.
 The `id` should be passed to the `sel4cp_notify` and `sel4cp_ppcall` functions.